Brought to you by SCARPA Backcountry Week

 First of all, we must define a “fat ski.”
 Generally speaking, 105-120mm underfoot is in the mid-fat range.
-Most all-mountain skis tend to fall in this category these days.
+Most all-mountain skis tend to fall into this category these days.
 Anything wider underfoot than that becomes what we like to call “pontoons.”
-Boats for your feet so you won’t sink :).
+Boats for your feet so you won’t sink.

-Let’s break down some reasons why shying away from a mid-fat ski for backcountry skiing might be a good idea for you.
+Let’s break down some reasons why a narrower backcountry ski might be a good idea for you.

 #1.
 Weight